Are the Academy's courses recognised by the Government?

 Do you offer work experience as part of the course?

 The Professional Placement Program (work experience) is an integral part of the Bachelor of Design Arts, enabling students to complement their studies with on-the-job experience.
-Students undertake a unit of PPP in second year.

 How large are the classes?